 - Sweep off any dust or dirt that accumulates on the wood to avoid them scratching the top finish.

 - Use an approved flat-headed spray mop to clean your flooring.
 Only use wood floor cleaners that are recommended for your floor – never use any home remedies

 - Use an appropriate wax to keep the wood as fresh as possible.

 - Perform or invest in a maintenance buff and coat to replenish the finish.

 Every 10 years

 - Invest in a complete refinish done by a certified expert.

 As you can see, caring for wood flooring is simple.
 If you follow the steps outlined here, your floor has the potential to lasting decades.
 Just remember moisture is the wood flooring’s worst enemy, and using it sparingly keeps your floor looking great without causing lasting damage.

-West Coast Floor Company located in Napa and Vallejo, CA has been installing and refinishing hardwood and any other type of flooring for two generations.
+West Coast Floor Company located in Napa CA, has been installing and refinishing hardwood and any other type of flooring for two generations.
 As a family-owned and run business, we take great pride in our craftsmanship and customer service.
 Give us a call at (707) 864-2199 if you have more questions on how to care for wood floors or any other way we can be of assistance.